jduggan83/see-a-mess/README.md

  - limit content, if readmore for a container
  - loading custom templates with properties
- - fix issue where entry point has to be at root
  - publish contents to mongo DB, for production mode

  - decide on component breakdown - featurette, container and all that